 Perform these Teacher Actions Expect this Student Experience Do these in the order indicated You should see your students experience the following 1.
-GATHER GATHERING Give students a one-minute warning that exploration time is almost over.
-Then, have them turn off their screens within three seconds of being told to stop.
+GATHER GATHER Give students a one-minute warning that exploration time is almost over.
+Then, have them turn off their screens quickly.
 Students wrap-up their self-guided exploration and turn their full attention to the discussion.
-2. FACILITATE REFLECTING (group) Lead students to discuss the questions below.
+2. FACILITATE REFLECT (group) Lead students to discuss the questions below.
 Resist any urge to give them the answers.
 Students share their ideas and refine their ideas in large group discussion.